-English – Writing – Mrs V. Tucker and Reading – Miss J. Stalker
+English – Writing – Mrs K. Taylor/ Mr G. Pritchard and Reading – Miss J. Stalker

 English teaching and learning involves the four elements of English: Speaking, Listening, Reading and Writing.
 At Cotteridge School we want our children to become: